 Related parties include the Board of Directors, close family members and enterprises that are controlled by these individuals as well as certain persons performing similar functions.
 In accordance with IAS 24, key management personnel are those having authority and responsibility for planning, directing and controlling the activities of the Company, directly or indirectly, including any directors (executive and non-executive) of the Company.
-The remuneration of key management and directors of the Company during the six months ended September 30, 2014 was \$38,504 included in consulting fees and paid to three key management persons or entities controlled by them.
+The remuneration of key management and directors of the Company during the nine months ended December 31, 2014 was \$74,504 included in consulting fees and paid to three key management persons or entities controlled by them.
+Over the three months ended December 31, 2014 the total consulting fees paid to the three key management persons was \$36,000.

-At September 30, 2014, \$2,000 is included in accounts payable and accrued liabilities owing to an officer of the Company (March 31, 2014 - \$nil).
-This amount is unsecured, non interest bearing and due on demand.
+At December 31, 2014, \$10,733 is included in "Accounts payable and Accrued liabilities" owing to two officers of the Company or entities controlled by them (March 31, 2014 - \$nil) for normal course fees and expenses.